 Closing the Case

 Now it is time to put the remaining parts in place: Hook up the camera to the Raspberry Pi using the micro USB adapter.
 Also connect the two ends of the dock adapter cable to the audio module and the Raspberry Pi.
 Move all the cables in a place where they do not block the camera, bring up your best origami and close the case.
 You might need two or three attemps until everything is in the right place, but it fits in, believe me.

 OK, well done.
 Now reopen the case, the player is still missing its SD card with the software.

 Software Installation and Configuration

 First of all, you will have to download the volumio image for Raspberry Pi and put it on your micro SD card.
 (I use balenaEtcher for that, which works fine.)
 Once you have done that, put it in and start the Raspberry Pi by powering the speaker.

 The initial configuration is pretty straight forward.
-Connect to the WiFi network "volumio" that has been opened up and click through the installation assistant.
+Connect to the WiFi network "volumio" that has been opened up.
+If it asks for a password, enter "volumio2", then click through the installation assistant.
 Set the output to "Generic I2S DAC", activate the software mixer and connect your network share (if any).
 You can also already set up plugins for streaming services like Spotify.
 Finally, activate SSH on the developer page qudio.local/dev (or whatever your hostname was) for the next steps.